CUSTIS-public/ProcInsp/readme.md

 Web application to check running processes on windows machines.
+Shows list of running processes.
 Allows to get information from multiple servers.
 Allows to watch thread stacks of running CLR processes.
 Allows to watch current executing requests on w3wp workers.

 # Servers and procs #